 Vitrified Glass

 Vitrified glass is usually opaque and created by being heated to an ultra-high temperature, so it’s non-porous and extremely durable.
 High-quality vitrified glass is virtually indestructible and will not break or chip even when dropped onto a hard floor.
-The unique look brings out a classy feel for table tops and speaks out luxe events.
+The unique look brings out a classy feel for table tops and speaks out to luxe events.
 In addition, vitrified glass is safe for use in dishwashers and microwaves.

 Porcelain